Components - Skeleton

 Dynamic Style Props

 You may need to conditionally update or swap between one or more sets of style prop classes.
-For this, we will use an “interceptor” pattern as demonstrated below.
+For this, we will use an interceptor pattern as demonstrated below.
 The rx naming convention denotes that the value will be derived in a reactive manner.
-This is simpler to distinguish in the template from standard style prop classes.
+This allows maintainers to quickly distinguish these from style props.

 <script lang="ts">